Restaurant Health & Safety Standards for 2025: Complete Guide

-Health and safety guidelines for restaurants
+Health and safety regulations for restaurant staff

 In the United States, workplace safety is overseen by federal agencies such as the Occupational Safety and Health Administration (OSHA).
 The OSHA is crucial in enforcing safety standards that aim to protect employees from workplace hazards.